 There are two main types of Total and Permanent Disability (TPD) policies: ‘any occupation’ and ‘own occupation’.
 The primary difference is how they actually define TPD.

-Below, we explain the different policies in more detail, including how to find out what kind of policy you have and its effect on your TPD claim.
+Below, we explain any occupation vs own occupation policies in more detail, including how to find out what kind of policy you have and how it may affect your TPD claim.

 If injury or illness has left you permanently unable to work, you need help — fast.
 That’s where TPD insurance comes in.
 A TPD benefit can provide lump sum compensation to help alleviate the financial pressure that comes with not working.
 Unfortunately, securing a TPD benefit is not as simple as having your policy and making a claim.
 You must meet all your policy requirements, including its definition of TPD.

-Under an ‘any occupation’ policy, you can usually only claim a TPD benefit if you’re unlikely to ever work again.
-To make a successful claim, you must provide strong evidence of your ongoing inability to work.
-This can include:
+Under an ‘any occupation’ TPD policy, you can usually only claim a benefit if you’re unlikely to ever work again in any job you’re reasonably suited to based on your education, training, or experience.

-Say, for example, you’re a lifelong labourer who has injured their back.
-Doctors say you cannot return to labouring, but you’re still able to work in an office.
-If you have an ‘own occupation’ policy, you may be entitled to claim TPD and then retrain for an office job, or any job that is not within your education, training and experience.
+For example, imagine you’re a labourer who seriously injures your back.
+Doctors say you can’t return to physical labour, but you may still be able to work in an office.
+If you have an ‘own occupation’ policy, you may still qualify for a TPD payout even if you later retrain for a desk job.

 Take a look at your policy to find its definition of TPD.
 Each policy defines TPD slightly differently, so it’s important to know the exact definition that applies to your claim.

-If you’re not sure about your policy type (or need some help figuring it out), our TPD lawyers are here to assist.
-In a free consultation, we’ll investigate your policy, it’s definition of TPD, and outline all your legal options.
+If you’re not sure about your policy type (or need some help figuring it out), our expert TPD lawyers are here to assist.
+In a free consultation, we’ll investigate your policy and its definition of TPD.

 Yes, it’s possible to have multiple TPD policies if you hold cover with more than one super fund or insurer.